intelligentnode/IntelliJava/README.md

 # IntelliJava-OpenaiAPI
 *IntelliJava V0.3*

-IntelliJava allows java developers to easily integrate with the latest language models and deep learning frameworks like GPT-3 using few lines of code.
+IntelliJava allows java developers to easily integrate with the latest language models and deep learning frameworks using few lines of java code.
 The first version supports only Openai APIs.
-It provides a simple and intuitive API with convenient methods for sending text input to models like (GPT-3 and DALL·E) and receiving generated text in return.
+It provides a simple and intuitive API with convenient methods for sending text input to models like (GPT-3 and DALL·E) and receiving generated text or images in return.

 # How to use